Tank Cleaning and Kosher Status

 At Enviro Care, we’re proud of the numerous areas where our tank cleaning services can be beneficial to clients.
-And while many associate these services only with areas like hazmat cleanup or chemical waste disposal, there’s another important area we service here: Cleaning tanks to help them obtain kosher status, allowing them to store and transport kosher foods and materials.
+And while many associates these services only with areas like hazmat cleanup or chemical waste disposal, there’s another important area we service here: Cleaning tanks to help them obtain kosher status, allowing them to store and transport kosher foods and materials.

 The term “kosher” comes from ancient Jewish laws called kashrut, which dealt with the proper preparation and consumption of foods.
 Different people or groups may practice kosher laws in varying ways in today’s modern age, and the full list of guidelines is very extensive, but there are several basic rules that define some of the simpler areas.
 Let’s go over these basic rules, what kosher “status” means, and an example of how we go about cleaning tanks to ensure they’re permitted to store kosher food.